 Among the many topics covered in the book are:

-- Picking out your own Apple Watch—covers models up through Series 6 and SE
+- Picking out and setting up your own Apple Watch—covers models up through Series 7

 - Making watch face complications work for you